Aura proyecto 2015

 Apila Ediciones visits IDarte with its travelling exhibition and a talk-workshop

-Posted in Exhibitions and publications, Lectures, conferences and workshops, News
+Posted in Exhibitions and publications, Lectures, conferences and workshops, News, News EN

 For the next two weeks, until 7 February, we will host an exhibition created by the publishing house Apila, titled “APILA PRIMERA EDICIÓN”.
 This exhibition, displayed in the showcase at the entrance of the school, features the winners of the Apila First Printing Award, which has been held annually since 2013.
 If you visit with a teacher, you’ll have the opportunity to browse the books on site.